 We have made the difficult decision to postpone our wedding [due to ... if you are giving a reason.]
 We will keep you updated regarding our wedding details.
 We are looking forward to celebrating together.

 If your wedding is scheduled in the near future, it’s important to get the word out ASAP so guests can adjust their plans accordingly.

 What about my wedding shower and bachelorette party?
 Should I postpone those, too?

 You might have other fun events like your bridal shower or your bachelorette party on the calendar in the coming weeks and months.

-Making the decision to cancel or postpone these events can be just as challenging as making the decision about the actual wedding.
+Making the decision to postpone these events can be just as challenging as making the decision about the actual wedding.
 And again, while it’s important for you to make the right decision for you, it’s also important to weigh all the factors at play.
 You want to make a decision that keeps you and your loved ones safe.

 If your shower or bachelorette party is scheduled sometime in the next few months, the same logistical challenges—like travel hang ups and limiting gathering size—will apply.
 So, if you were planning on a destination bachelorette party or a bridal shower with 50 of your closest friends and family members, having those events in the immediate future might not be realistic (or safe).

 Fortunately, there are alternatives!
 Many airlines, hotels, and travel companies (like Airbnb) are waiving change and cancellation fees, so you may be able to postpone any travel-heavy events (like your bachelorette party) without incurring any fees.

 If you’re set on having your bridal shower, consider dramatically cutting the guest list and keeping it to 10 people or less.
 Alternatively, if you don’t want to exclude everyone, get everyone together on a video call and host a virtual bridal shower (complete with cocktails, of course!).
 If you’ve already purchased decorations or party favors, shelve them until you’re ready to reschedule.